-- 2017 is the first year that data are available for the blending of biogas with natural gas.
+- Heat production from renewable sources is mostly not sold to third parties but rather, used for industrial purposes or consumed by heat production facilities.
+Revisions are expected next cycle which include some heat production. - 2017 is the first year that data are available for the blending of biogas with natural gas.
 An update to the time series is expected in the future. - Based on studies from the Institute of Cork, Wood and Charcoal (IPROCOR), the efficiency of charcoal production plants is assumed to be 20%. - From 2013 data, a revision of the industry sector of some companies causes breaks in time series for solid biofuels, municipal waste and biogases.

-- Increased consumption of biofuels from 2016 to 2017 is a result of increased demand for motor gasoline/diesel. - Prior to 2006, inputs of biogases used to generate process heat were erroneously included as inputs to transformation when they should have been reported in the appropriate industry in final consumption. - The breakdown of solid biofuels direct use in the industry sector prior to 1999 is not available.
+• Increased consumption of biofuels from 2016 to 2017 is a result of increased demand for motor gasoline/diesel.

-- Electricity reported under other sources is from waste heat - Transmission and distribution losses are estimated by the Spanish administration. - Data for electricity from solar thermal plants are available from 2007. - Starting in 2006, a new method was used to estimate the losses from final consumption, resulting in a break in time series between 2005 and 2006. - From 2005, residential rooftop solar photovoltaic electricity production data, previously reported under autoproducer, are included in main activity electricity plants according to the Spanish administration classification.
+- Prior to 2006, inputs of biogases used to generate process heat were erroneously included as inputs to transformation when they should have been reported in the appropriate industry in final consumption. - The breakdown of solid biofuels direct use in the industry sector prior to 1999 is not available.

-• Electricity production from wind and solar are reported from 1989 when data became available.
+- As of the 2020 edition, the reporting methodologies for solid biofuels, biogases and solar thermal are under review by the Spanish administration.
+Revisions are expected next cycle. - Electricity reported under other sources is from waste heat. - Transmission and distribution losses are estimated by the Spanish administration. - Data for electricity from solar thermal plants are available from 2007. - Starting in 2006, a new method was used to estimate the losses from final consumption, resulting in a break in time series between 2005 and 2006. - From 2005, residential rooftop solar photovoltaic electricity production data, previously reported under autoproducer, are included in main activity electricity plants according to the Spanish administration classification. - Electricity production from wind and solar are reported from 1989 when data became available.